Ultimate Guide for Solo Travelers and Digital Nomads in Naples

 Traveling alone can be intimidating, but when planned well, it can be an amazing, life-changing experience.
 Naples, the bustling capital of the Campania region, offers an abundance of things to do, see and eat, making it a great destination for solo travelers.

-Since we’re sure you have many questions, we’ve compiled an ultimate guide for solo travelers and digital nomads in Naples, so you can discover the best spots to make new friends, spaces to get some work done, and tips to navigate safely.
+Since we’re sure you have many questions, we’ve compiled an ultimate guide for solo travel Naples (with specific tips for digital nomads in Naples, too), so you can discover the best spots to make new friends, spaces to get some work done, and tips to navigate safely.

 Explore Napoli and get lost in its charming, narrow streets.
-Photo Credit: Mrdidg
+Photo credit: Rawpixel

 Where can I work, connect to wifi, or charge my phone?